thibaultcha/lua-resty-mlcache/README.md

   be used as a pub/sub backend for invalidation events propagation across workers.
 Several mlcache instances can use the same `ipc_shm` (events will be namespaced).
+- `lru_callback`: function used to transform the values before setting them in the LRU cache (L1).
+It might bev useful to store arbitrary Lua objects such as cdata objects, functions, ...
+This function is called for every L1 miss, in every worker.
+  **Default** no transformation

 Example: